RocketChat/docs-old/administrator-guides/admin/general/README.md

 ### User Limit for Adding All Users to Channel

-User Limit for Adding All Users to Channel
+This limits the amount of users that can be added to a Channel at the same time.

 ## Reporting